-Creating Estimates and Jobs is a major part of your FP system.
-Active Jobs enable your staff to track time and Expenses, and for you to invoice your client for all your efforts.
+Creating Estimates and Jobs is a major part of your Function Point system.
+Active Jobs enable your staff to track time and Expenses, and allow you to invoice your client for all your efforts.

 Create the Estimate

 From your main navigation bar, hover over Estimates and choose Add Estimate.
-In doing so you may see company names pop out from this selection, and if you see the company you're making the Estimate for, you can select it.
-If you do not see any company names, or don't see the company name you need, just click Add Estimate itself.
+In doing so, you may see company names pop out from this selection.
+If you see the company you're making the Estimate for, you can select it.
+If you do not see any company names, or don't see the company name you need, just click Add Estimate.

 - Give the Estimate a name.
 This will become the Job name should the Estimate become real work.
 Make the name as clear as you can.

 - Choose an Estimate Type.
 To alter the list of available types in this drop down, make adjustments under Admin > List Maintenance.